1899 Kentucky gubernatorial election: Election and aftermath

 Allie Young, chairman of the state Democratic Party, called a caucus of the Democratic members of the General Assembly to be held on January 1, 1900.
 As a result of the caucus, J. C. S. Blackburn was nominated for a seat in the U. S. Senate, Goebel was nominated as president pro tem of the Kentucky Senate, and South Trimble was nominated as speaker of the House.
 When the General Assembly convened, each Democratic nominee was elected, the party possessing heavy majorities in both houses.
 Lieutenant Governor Marshall presented a list of committees to the Senate, but that body voted 19–17 to set aside this list and approve a list provided by Goebel instead.
 Similarly, in the House, the list of committees presented by Speaker Trimble and approved by that body enumerated forty committees, none of them with a Republican majority.

 Goebel's and Beckham's challenges to the election results were received by the General Assembly on January 2.
 The following day, the Assembly appointed a contest committee to investigate the allegations contained in the challenges, voter fraud and illegal military intimidation of voters among them.
 The members of the committee were drawn at random, although the drawing was likely rigged—only one Republican joined ten Democrats on the committee.
 (Chance dictated that the committee should have contained four or five Republicans.)
-The joint committee on the rules recommended that the contest committee report at the pleasure of the General Assembly, that debate was limited once the findings were presented, and that the report be voted on in a joint session of the Assembly.
+The joint committee on the rules recommended that the contest committee report at the pleasure of the General Assembly, that debate be limited once the findings were presented, and that the report be voted on in a joint session of the Assembly.
 The rules further provided that the speaker of the House would preside over this joint session instead of the lieutenant governor, as was customary.
 The Republican minority fought these provisions, but the Democratic majority passed them over their opposition.